ncheaz/edge-node-installer/README.md

 ## 📄 License

-Distributed under the xxxxxxxxx License.
+Distributed under the Apache-2.0 License.
 See `LICENSE` file for more information.

 <br/>